cilium/cilium/Documentation/installation/cni-chaining-generic-veth.rst

 Writing such a plugin is trivial, contact us on `Cilium Slack`_ for more details.

-Create a CNI configuration to define your chaining configuration
+Use a cluster-wide custom CNI to define your chaining configuration
 ================================================================

+Use this option when you need a common CNI configuration on all nodes.

 Create a ``chaining.yaml`` file based on the following template to specify the desired CNI chaining configuration: